Sadaf-Tariq/pp1-everythingdesi/README.md

   * When the user presses the submit with all the information, they are taken to a Thank you window, further, emphasizing interaction

     ![Thank you window](/assets/images/thankyou.png)
+# Technologies Used

+#### Languages Used

+* HTML5
+* CSS3

 # Testing

+* I tested the website on different browsers such as Microsoft Edge, Opera, Firefox, Chrome, and Safari and it works on all browser
+* I confirm that this project is responsive, functions on all standard screen sizes, tested responsiveness using the developer tools, and looks good
+* I confirm that the header, navigation bar, highlights, footer, menu, and form text are all readable and easy to understand
+* I have confirmed that the form works: requires entries in every field, will only accept emails in an email field, and the submit button works

 # Bugs

 # Validator Testing

 # Deployment

+# Credits

+* [Font awesome](https://fontawesome.com/) provided the icon for my header and cover text on the hero-image element
+* [w3schools](https://www.w3schools.com/) helped me in creating my form
+* [StackOverflow](https://www.stackoverflow.com) helped me to create a custom bottom border on the specialty section heading
+* The images used in the website were taken from [Pexels](https://www.pexels.com/)